Production of the James Bond films: Future

 In February 2025, Amazon MGM and Michael G. Wilson and Barbara Broccoli of Eon Productions announced its intentions to form a joint venture to manage the franchise rights to James Bond.
 Following the closing of the transaction, Amazon MGM would have full creative control over the franchise.
 It was reported that Amazon MGM spent US$1 billion to acquire the creative rights to the franchise from Eon Productions.

 In March 2025, Amazon MGM announced that Amy Pascal and David Heyman would oversee the franchise moving forward and produce future installments in the series through their Pascal Pictures and Heyday Films banners, respectively.
 In June 2025, Amazon MGM announced that Denis Villeneuve will direct the 26th James Bond film.
 In July, Amazon announced that Steven Knight will write the film.

+The casting search and auditions for the role of James Bond began in May 2026, with Nina Gold serving as casting director.